lsgrep/notebooks/_posts/2020-01-25-Setting Up a Media Server with Jellyfin.md

 # Internet Access

 The desktop is connected to a VPS instance with WireGuard.
+WireGuard is pretty easy to setup.

 Here is the Traefik configuration on the VPS instance.